polagoab/oci-digest-action/README.md

 ### `digest`

-The digest for the given image.
+The digest for the given image, if the image exists.

 ## Example usage for a single image